Limit linear series and ranks of multiplication maps: Observations on surjectivity

-We now apply Proposition \ref{prop:surj-crit} to prove surjectivity within certain ranges, generalizing the canonical linear series, but including many cases which do not fall in the surjective range for $m=2$.
-Recall from the introduction that although we only treat the case $m=3$ directly, surjectivity then follows for all higher $m$.
+We now apply Proposition \ref{prop:surj-crit} to prove surjectivity within certain ranges, generalizing the canonical linear series, and including many cases which do not fall in the surjective range for $m=2$.
+Recall from the introduction that although we only treat directly the case $m=3$, surjectivity then follows for all higher $m$.